Example from a protocol YAML

 - Failures are presented and you are asked to choose:

-- Have the team fix the issues
+- Have the agents fix the issues

 - Override and advance anyway